sf-wdi-19-20/modules/w2_d2_1_underscore_templating/README.md

 1. When a new task is created, make sure you are pushing it into the array of "test" data you set up in part 2 of the challenges to keep your model updated with your view.

 2. Implement a delete functionality to remove tasks from your To Do list.
-Think about the places you'll need to make updates (**Hint:** Model and View).
+Think about the places you'll need to make updates (**Hint:** model and view).

 ## Docs & Reading